VivienCPNV/Labo-Master/labo-01-first-container/step-3-run-your-image-as-a-container.md

 ```
 [INPUT]
-//TODO
+docker container rename festive_hermann petclinic-app

 [OUTPUT]
-//TODO

 ```

-* [ ] Restart your docker using the new name
+* [x] Restart your docker using the new name

 ```
 [INPUT]
-//TODO
+docker container start petclinic-app

 [OUTPUT]
-//TODO
+petclinic-app
 ```

-* [ ] Display all running dockers with this output format
+* [x] Display all running dockers with this output format

 <!---->